mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I write my blog out of vanity.
 My payment is hearing people tell me that they found the article interesting or useful.

-My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect any of the decisions about how to build my rack.
-I'll disclose my ownership of TinyPilot whenever it's mentioned
+My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect any other hardware choice.
+I'll disclose my ownership of TinyPilot whenever it's mentioned.

 ## Choosing a rack